Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (a) Entitlement to maintenance.
 In a proceeding for dissolution of marriage, legal separation, declaration of invalidity of marriage, or dissolution of a civil union, a proceeding for maintenance following a legal separation or dissolution of the marriage or civil union by a court which lacked personal jurisdiction over the absent spouse, a proceeding for modification of a previous order for maintenance under Section 510 of this Act, or any proceeding authorized under Section 501 of this Act, the court may grant a maintenance award for either spouse in amounts and for periods of time as the court deems just, without regard to marital misconduct, and the maintenance may be paid from the income or property of the other spouse.
 The court shall first determine whether a maintenance award is appropriate, after consideration of all relevant factors, including:

 (1) the income and property of each party, including marital property apportioned and non-marital property assigned to the party seeking maintenance as well as all financial obligations imposed on the parties as a result of the dissolution of marriage;

 (2) the needs of each party;

-(3) the present and future earning capacity of each
+(3) the realistic present and future earning capacity

 (4) any impairment of the present and future earning